HackTheBrain/EEG-in-Virtual-reality/README.md

 ## How

-In sonification part the EEG cap is divided into left and right hemispheres and the data filtered to 1-16Hz and 16-40Hz, constituting 4 channels.
+In sonification part, the EEG cap is divided into left and right hemispheres and the data filtered to 1-16Hz and 16-40Hz, constituting 4 channels.
 In each channel, the spectral centroid and three Hjorth parameters are computed and transferred to pure data via OSC protocol, where these four parameters are used in the generative sound algorithm.

+The visual part of our project consists of meditative virtual environment presented in Oculus Rift VR.
+Participants connected to online EEG can control objects and speed of the environment by their attention focus.

 ## Ethical considerations